-I realized at some point that the struggle to fight this uphill battle was dangerous both to me, my sanity, my health and wellbeing, and my baby’s health.
+I realized at some point that the struggle to fight this uphill battle was dangerous both to me, my mental health, my physical health, and my baby’s health.

 And while I grieved, aching, profound grief at the idea that my body failed me in this specific way.
 I was also so incredibly relieved.

-How Sticky Breast Is Best Mantras Can Be
+How Sticky The Pressure to Breastfeed Can Be